bulkan/risposta/README.md

 Promise library [bluebird](https://github.com/petkaantonov/bluebird).

-The inital code for _risposta_ is based off this [gist](https://gist.github.com/wavded/6116786) by @wavdad though _risposta_ is feature complete with async.js.
+The inital code for _risposta_ is based off this [gist](https://gist.github.com/wavded/6116786) by @wavdad. _risposta_ is feature complete with async.js.
 For example the implemenation of `async.series` & `async.parallel` by @wavdad does not support the ability to pass in a object containing task functions as properties.
+This meas that you can easily replace async with _risposta_.

 The tests for _risposta_ is actually the [nodeunit](https://github.com/caolan/async/blob/master/test/test-async.js) tests from async converted to Mocha and promisified.